matematicasco/academic-kickstart/content/publication/2019-05-15_Stable_rank.md

 publication_types = ["2"]
 publication = "Journal of Algebra 526, 266--282"
 publication_short = ""
 abstract = "We investigate the behavior of finitely generated projective modules over a down-up algebra.
-Specifically, we show that every noetherian down-up algebra $A(\alpha,\beta,\gamma)$has a non-free, stably free right ideal.
+Specifically, we show that every noetherian down-up algebra A(alpha,beta,gamma) has a non-free, stably free right ideal.
 Further, we compute the stable rank of these algebras using Stafford's Stable Range Theorem and Kmax dimension." abstract_short = ""

 # Featured image thumbnail (optional)